Positions Open for the 2015-2016 School Year

 three letters of recommendation

-The average class size in the high school is one to two students, so we expect teachers to be flexible and schedule according to the needs of the students.
-Since our numbers are small, we like to have the students in classes together to be able to socialize.
+The average class size in the high school is two to four students, so we expect teachers to be flexible and schedule according to the needs of the students.
+Since our numbers are small, we like to have the students in classes together for a better learning experience.
 We have high expectations from both students and teachers, not only in regards to education, but good manners and model citizenship.
 Technology is expected to be fully integrated into the curriculum.
 Teachers have Smart Boards in their classrooms and the school provides high school students with laptops, junior high students with Chromebooks, and elementary students with iPads.

 Current first-year salary is $25,000.
 Benefits include free lunch, paid single health insurance, four days of personal leave, and twelve days of sick leave.
-Coaching and bus driving may be available.
+Coaching and activity driving may be available.

 Applicants will be notified of interview dates and preference will be given to those applicants who interview in person, as well as those with additional teaching endorsements.